Vanshsingh1203/Vanshsingh1203/README.md

 ### About Me

-MS in Engineering Management at **Northeastern University** (GPA: 3.56) with a BE in Mechanical Engineering from **VIT**.
+MS in Engineering Management at **Northeastern University**  with a BE in Mechanical Engineering from **VIT**.
 Previously worked in cost engineering at **Tata Motors** and structural optimization at **Team Assailing Falcons**.

-I build tools that solve real operations problems — not toy projects.
+I build tools that solve real operations problems.
 Every repository here is either deployed in production, built on real data, or designed to answer a question a supply chain manager would actually ask.

 Currently targeting **Supply Chain, Operations, and Inventory Management** roles where I can combine engineering thinking with data analytics.